 A couple of notes about some of the items on this checklist.
 I mention your ‘third oldest pair of athletic shoes.’
 Once the treads get worn on your athletic shoes it is usually time to replace them.
 But if you are anything like me, you will keep on to them to ‘work in the garden’.
 I find that I accumulate way too many ‘garden shoes’.
 Really, I only need one pair.

-This may be TMI, but after too many years I finally figured out what underwear were really comfortable.
+This may be TMI, but after too many years I finally figured out what pairs of underwear were really comfortable.
 I found myself sifting through my skivvies each day just looking for the comfy ones and bypassing the others.
 So, this year, I asked for several pairs of comfy undies for Christmas and trashed all the uncomfortable ones!
 Life is too short for underwear that constantly needs to be adjusted!
 AMIRIGHT?!
 The same holds true for bras!

 Check out this post for recommended disposal dates for cosmetics.